diegowifi/open-source-fundamentals/chapter_2/article.md

 ###Free Software

-The [**GPL**](http://www.gnu.org/copyleft/gpl.html)(*General Public License*) is the best example of a free software license, it’s the license **Linus Torvalds** used to release his operating system kernel, Linux, which was able to be easily combined with the GNU operating system components because they were both using the same license.
-This gave birth to what we now know as “Linux”, but though purists will be quick to mention the proper term is “**GNU/Linux**”.
+The [**GPL**](http://www.gnu.org/copyleft/gpl.html) (*General Public License*) is the best example of a free software license, it’s the license **Linus Torvalds** used to release his operating system kernel, Linux, which was able to be easily combined with the GNU operating system components because they were both using the same license.
+This gave birth to what we now know as “Linux”, I know, though purists will be quick to mention the proper term is “**GNU/Linux**”.

 A big misconception about the GPL is that it’s an “open source” license.
 Yes, the source code for a program released under the GPL must be available to all, but that isn’t all GPL guarantees to the user.
 The GPL guarantees what the [**Free Software Foundation**](http://www.fsf.org/) likes to call the “Four Freedoms”: